 A 9-volt battery powers the Clean and Easy; it’s best to buy a separate rechargeable battery and charger for it.
 The unit comes with one spare tip, and you can buy replacement tips separately.
 The chances are good, however, that by the time that needs arises you’ll either have decided to buy a more professional model or given up on the idea of doing electrolysis yourself.

 See how good honey is for beard growth HERE

 - Galvanic but with flexible tip instead of the needle

 - 9-volt battery

 - 6 x 1 x 3 inches Dimensions

 - 1-year warranty, limited

 The pen-shaped removal wand works on the face, underarm, or anywhere you have unwanted hair and works without the use of painful needles

-Needle-free electrolysis pen removes unwanted hair permanently.
+A needle-free electrolysis pen removes unwanted hair permanently.
 Easy and comfortable to use; automatic timer/buzzer.
 Self-adhesive pads for multiple treatments.
-Also includes pad leads, cotton buds, conductive gel, tweezers.
+It also includes pad leads, cotton buds, conductive gel, tweezers.

 Extra ePen face and body patches and conductive gel can be purchased. ePen’s hair removal kit eliminates the need for costly wax treatments as this system removes unwanted hair permanently, and in the privacy of your own home.